-The following image indicates the location of the front bezel and provides a visual representation of the installation procedure.
+The following images indicate the location of the front bezel and provide a visual representation of the installation procedure.

-- 1. Align the bezel and insert the retention tabs on the bezel into the slots on the system. - 2.
-Press the bezel until the retention tabs click into place.
+- 1. Place the computer in an upright position. - 2.
+Align the front bezel with the slots on the chassis. - 3.
+Move the front bezel towards the chassis and press the bezel until the tabs click into place.

 - 1. Install the side cover. - 2.
-Follow the procedure in after working inside your computer.
+Follow the procedure in After working inside your computer.